brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 the "no room at the inn" scenario in mind.

 I slept in stealth tent sites between shelters twice on my trip.

+I pitched on wooden platforms about 4 times and on the ground all other times.

 Taking some time to select a flat tent spot is worthwhile.
 The only bad nights I had on the trail were caused by overly sloped tent sites.
 Otherwise, I slept well.